 For the full list of changes you should report, visit HealthCare.gov.

 There is still time left this year to report changes.
-Reporting changes will help you avoid getting too much or too little advance payment of the premium tax credit.
+Reporting changes (PDF) will help you avoid getting too much or too little advance payment of the premium tax credit.
 Getting too much means you may owe additional money or get a smaller refund when you file your taxes.
 Getting too little could mean missing premium assistance to reduce your monthly premiums.
 Therefore, it is important that you report changes in circumstances that may have occurred since you signed up for your plan.